Powered By Blogger

 I do agree with the scholar Robert Eisenman that finding the historic James the Just (brother and spiritual successor of Jesus) is the most logical way to locate a historic Jesus.
 This Nasoraean/James the Just/Ebionite page is a project to gather together what remains of their scriptures so this original group — Christianity before Paul — awkwardly marginalized by Paul and later Roman versions of Christianity — can be more easily accessed.
 I do include the Gospel of Thomas on the list because of GoT Saying #12, which states that James the Just, Jesus’s brother, is his spiritual successor.
 Plus, saying two of the Gospel of Thomas is also found in the Gospel of the Hebrews.
 Mostly what has survived of Ebionite writings comes to us in the form of the Clementine literature, which is quite amazing material.

-The Research of Keith Akers
+The Research of Prof. James Tabor

 A Relationship Between the Gospel of Thomas